amithnagh/weather-app/weather-app/README.md

 Run `ng test` to execute the unit tests via [Karma](https://karma-runner.github.io).

+## Generating the unit test coverage report

+Run `npm run coverage` to run the unit tests via [Karma] and record the coverage in coverage/ directory

-## Running end-to-end tests
+## Lint

-Run `ng e2e` to execute the end-to-end tests via a platform of your choice.
-To use this command, you need to first add a package that implements end-to-end testing capabilities.
+RUn `ng lint` to check if there are any liniting issues to follow best coding standards

 ## Further help